Negotiating Tip: How to Say "No"

 If I were to ask you to share two or three ways you could say "No" to an offer or a proposal, could you do it?
 More importantly, would those you could name come across in a professional and cordial manner?

 If not, permit me to share a few ways to accomplish this task.

-The beauty of this "No" response is that it almost forces one's opponent to help justify why we should accept the proposal, list the benefits to us of accepting it.
-If they can't justify it for us a concession on their part is more likely.
+The beauty of this "No" response is that it almost forces one's opponent to help justify why we should accept the proposal by listing the benefits they think we should consider.
+If they can't do that effectively, a concession on their part becomes more likely.